-In most large data sheets of Excel, we may find blank cells.
+In most large data sheets in Excel, we may find blank cells.
 But if we want to sort or filter or do any calculations, we have to fill those blank cells in Excel.
 This article will show you 3 easy methods to fill blank cells in Excel with a dash.

 I have a customer data table where some cells are blank as some data is missing.
-But blank cells may cause errors in doing any sorting, filtering, or calculations.
+However blank cells may cause errors in doing any sorting, filtering, or calculations.
 So I have decided to fill the blank cells with a dash in the Excel file.
 Here I will show you 3 easy methods to fill blank cells in Excel with a dash.

 1. Fill Blank Cells with Dash Using ‘Go To Special’ Command

 You can use the Go To Special tool of Excel to select the blank cells only.
 As selecting the blank cells one by one may become clumsy, it would be a great option.

 - First, select the table of cells from where you want to select the blank cells.
 Drag your mouse by pressing the right button to select the cells.

 - Then, go to the top ribbon and press on the ’Find & Select’ option.
 Here will open a menu, from where you will select the ‘Go To Special’ option.

 - After pressing the ‘Go To Special’ option, there will be a box named ‘Go To Special’.
 Select the ‘Blanks’ option from the box and press OK.